Celusendon/devInterview/Intern/Task.md

 1. You have to measure 45 minutes using only these two ropes.

 ### **Restrictions**
-You can not cut one rope in half because the ropes are non-homogeneous and you can not be sure how long it will burn.
+You can not cut one rope in half because the ropes are non-homogeneous, and you can not be sure how long it will burn.

 ---
 ## **Task Nr.
 3 - "Two robots with parachutes"**